 - Rachel Adams: Senior Curator of Exhibitions for the University at Buffalo Art Galleries

-- Anila Quayyum Agha: Artist, Associate Professor of Drawing at Herron School of Art, and $300,000 Public Vote and Juried Award winner at ArtPrize 2014 for her work "Intersections"; Indianapolis, IN
+- Anila Quayyum Agha: Artist, Associate Professor of Drawing at Herron School of Art and Design, and $300,000 Public Vote and Juried Award winner at ArtPrize 2014 for her work "Intersections"; Indianapolis, IN

 - Gia Hamilton*: Director at Joan Mitchell Center; New Orleans, LA